sravangorati2001/speed-typing-game/README.md

 ## How It Works

--   **Random Word Challenge**: Random words appear on the screen, and your mission is to type them as quickly and accurately as possible.
+-   **Random Word Challenge**: Random words appear on the screen, and your mission is to type them as quickly and accurately as possible..

 -   **Timer Countdown**: Feel the adrenaline rush as you race against the clock.
 The game keeps you on your toes with a countdown timer, making each round thrilling.